 While dogs are not permitted on many beaches on the Mornington Peninsula, particularly during the busy summer months, one of the most popular year-round off-leash dog beaches in Tassells Cove, in the suburb of Safety Beach.

 This small sandy off-leash dog beach is located in between the Marine Cove and Bruce Road.
 A fairly sheltered beach with beautiful clean water, it’s great for dogs to enjoy a swim in the water or a play on the sand with the other pups.
+It’s also fairly isolated from the nearby road.

 Be warned that there’s only limited parking nearby, and this beach can get quite popular, so either get there early or you may need to park on the other side of the marina entrance and walk to the beach.